Country 31/196: Rwanda

 We were afraid that we won’t be able to see why Rwanda is called ‘the land of thousand hills’ if we only visit its capital, but we were wrong.
 Kigali is one of the most diverse, green, clean, and beautiful cities we have ever been to and it sure has a lot of hills. 😉

-Other attractions in Rwanda include Volcanoes National Park, home five volcanoes and a large population of mountain gorillas, Nyungwe Forest National Park, Mount Karisimbi, and Mount Bisoke.
+Other attractions in Rwanda include Volcanoes National Park, home to five volcanoes, and a large population of mountain gorillas, Nyungwe Forest National Park, Mount Karisimbi, and Mount Bisoke.

 In Kigali, the Kigali Genocide Memorial, which commemorates the 1994 Rwandan genocide is considered one of the city’s main landmarks.
 Over 250,000 victims of the genocide against the Tutsi are buried there.
 In one hundred days an estimated 500,000 to 1,000,000 Rwandans were killed.